aborruso/scrape-cli/README.md

 I have built it using [pyinstaller](https://www.pyinstaller.org/) and this command: `pyinstaller --onefile scrape.py`.<br>

-Once I have built it, it's an executable, and it's possible to use it in any environment.
+Once you have built it, it's an executable, and it's possible to use it in any environment.